Improving Student Teacher Preparedness in Reading Instruction

 Abstract

-Background Learning to read is a complex linguistic and cognitive process.
-Despite the ever-growing body of empirical evidence, the complex knowledge and skills needed to teach all children to read has not been passed to trainee and in-service teachers.
-Methods This study examined the delivery and evaluation of a short intense literacy elective course, with 9 hrs of learning for trainee Primary/Elementary teachers, focused on key knowledge areas of phonemic awareness, phonics instruction, fluency, vocabulary, text comprehension and reading assessment.
+Background: Learning to read is a complex linguistic and cognitive process.
+Despite the ever-growing body of empirical evidence, the complex knowledge and skills needed to teach all children to read have not been passed to trainee and in-service teachers.
+Methods: This study examined the delivery and evaluation of a short, intense literacy elective course, with 9 h of learning for trainee primary/elementary teachers, focused on the key knowledge areas of phonemic awareness, phonics instruction, fluency, vocabulary, text comprehension, and reading assessment.
 An open questionnaire was administered to 16 trainee teachers: they completed this same questionnaire prior to beginning the elective and again after.
-The questionnaire focused on understanding of quality reading instruction, at risk readers and provision for struggling readers.
-The data were analyzed using Qualitative Interpretational Analysis (QIA).
-Results The lowest levels of understanding at the outset were in reading fluency instruction and reading assessment: these areas then showed the greatest knowledge development.
-Importantly, by post-test participants increased access to evidence-based literature and resources.
+The questionnaire focused on the understanding of quality reading instruction, at-risk readers, and provision for struggling readers.
+The data were analyzed using a qualitative interpretational analysis (QIA).
+Results: The lowest levels of understanding at the outset were in reading fluency instruction and reading assessment: these areas then showed the greatest knowledge development.
+Importantly, by post test, participants increased access to evidence-based literature and resources.
 Feedback demonstrated the high value placed by the group on this learning.
-Conclusions This approach improved trainee teachers’ content knowledge to teach reading in a short time.
-Initial Teacher Education should increase its focus on reading, a crucial foundation skill
+Conclusions: This approach improved trainee teachers’ content knowledge to teach reading in a short time.
+Initial Teacher Education should increase its focus on reading, a crucial foundation skill.

 Original languageEnglish